Nauris Sējējs

-Nauris Sējējs (born 15 March 2001) is a Latvian professional ice hockey defenceman for HC La Chaux-de-Fonds of the Swiss League (SL) as a prospect to Genève-Servette HC of the National League (NL).
+Nauris Sējējs (born 15 March 2001) is a Latvian professional ice hockey player who is a defenceman for HC La Chaux-de-Fonds of the Swiss League (SL) as a prospect to Genève-Servette HC of the National League (NL).

 Playing career

 On 6 April 2021, Sējējs was signed by Genève-Servette HC to his first professional contract, agreeing to a one-year deal.

 On 5 May 2021, it was announced that Sējējs would be loaned to HC La Chaux-de-Fonds of the Swiss League (SL) for the 2021–22 season.

 Personal life

 His twin brother, Nils Sējējs, also plays professional ice hockey with Genève-Servette HC as a forward.
 They were born in the Czech Republic where their father Normunds was playing ice hockey at the time, though the family returned to Latvia within a few years.

 Both twins left Latvia and moved to Geneva in 2016 at age 15 to continue their junior careers.